Most recently updated on May 31, 2023

-This community of 2,600 people with an average age of 53 in the mountains of central New York is only 45 minutes south of Climax.
+This community of 5,600 people with a median age of nearly 60 in the mountains of central New York is only 45 minutes south of Climax.
 It’s also a bit inland from the Hudson River, so you need take Highway 212 off Interstate 87 to get here.

 Today, the town remains a free-spirited, counter-culture community.
 Tinker Street, Mill Hill Road and other lanes along the downtown are filled with crafts, tie-dye clothing, crystals, homemade candles, trinkets and books.